Monday, April 12, 2010

 -We were the only ones on our mine tour.
 The guide was nice at first, and led us into the mines with his limp.
 He did a bit of talking first, and as soon as he could tell that we were actually interested and going to ask questions, he sprung into uber high gear and had a great enthusiasm about it.
 It was clear that he really liked doing this.
 I had felt bad about making a gimp man drag us through the mine right at closing, so that made me feel better.

 -It was a small mine, but the second most rich on the island.
 He said that back in the heyday, it pulled 3million (I think) but some totally absurd about of money out in gold.
 We did the mine tour first, and it had these mannequins in it, and the first one we came to scared me, but then they were almost cute.
 70s porn star look.
-After the mine he brought us over to show us how the jaw crusher worked, the pounding sticks, and then how the mechanical sifter worked, and he turned it on.
-Which was really cool, I had seen the super old wooden ones somewhat work before, but never a mechanical, more productive one in full swing.

 -Tim took his shoes off and played in the water, of course getting more wet than he wanted We got back to the car just in time though, 5 minutes later, and we wouldn’t have been able to see our hands in front of our faces.